The Different Types of Parylene Explained

-The most common applications for this Parylene coating include:
+The most common applications for this Parylene coating include the following:

-- Printed circuit boards: Most Parylene types work well for protecting the delicate inner workings of complex circuitry.
+- Printed circuit boards: Most Parylene types protect the delicate inner workings of complex circuitry.

-- Elastomers: Manufacturers use Parylene N to coat elastomers, which are polymers with weak molecular forces.
+- Elastomers: Manufacturers use Parylene N to coat elastomers, polymers with weak molecular forces.

 - Electronics: Most types of this material are excellent for protecting electronic devices, whether medical or non-medical.

 The moisture-resistant Parylene C is similar to Parylene N in that it contains a carbon-hydrogen molecule structure.
 However, for each molecule, it possesses one chlorine atom in place of a hydrogen atom.
 As a conformal coating, Parylene C provides a protective barrier for printed circuit boards.
 Parylene C also offers excellent protection against corrosive substances due to its low permeability.